sparrowhawktech/go-srm/README.md

 SRM stands for structure relationship mappin
-You can think about it as minimalistic approach to what you may know as an ORM, in go.
-Only we don't generate every bit of SQL, you write some of it.
+You can think about it as minimalistic approach to something in bewtween an ORM and basic DTO-mapping, with graph navigation, in go.

 As it is truly minimalistic, there are certain rules of engagement and restrictions: